jncraton/programming-languages-cpsc2430/readme.md

 - Describe the details of the compilation process
 - Articulate the strengths, weaknesses, and history of various language families
-- Create a basic parser
+- Create a basic language parser

 Course Overview
 ---------------